Review of Ferries

 - Double-ended ferry design allows vehicles to be loaded / unloaded via the ship's both ends (bow and stern).
-Currently, the world's largest double-ended passenger ferries are owned by BC FERRIES.
-These are the Coastal-class sisterships Coastal Celebration, Coastal Inspiration, and Coastal Renaissance - all built in Flensburg Germany.
+Currently, world's largest double-ended passenger ferries are owned by BC FERRIES.
+The Coastal-class sisterships Coastal Celebration, Coastal Inspiration, and Coastal Renaissance were all built in Flensburg Germany.
 Double-ended ferries are used mainly on short routes (including river crossings) as they save maneuvering time and lower fuel consumption (and risks) before docking.
 An unique feature for such ships is the doubled propulsion (identical units installed at each end).
 This results in better stopping power and greater maneuverability in comparison to standard ferries.

 All RoRo ships have built-in vehicle ramps allowing the wheeld cargo to be rolled on and off the ship when docked in port.
 Generally, the term "RORO vessel" is reserved for larger ships.
 Their ramps and entry doors are either stern-only (aft) or bow and stern (forward and aft, for quicker loading).

-Cruiseferry is a Ro-Ro passenger vessel that combines a passenger ship with a car ferry ("roll-on / roll-off" / RoRo vessel).
-As all cruise ferries have passenger cabins, restaurants and lounges, many travelers book such ships for multi-day ferry cruises.
-The ferry's itinerary allows port stays of only a few hours, but you can also stay onboard and never leave the ship until disembarkation day.
+Cruiseferry is a Ro-Pax passenger vessel that combines passenger ship with RoRo vessel ("roll-on / roll-off").
+As all cruiseferries have passenger cabins and restaurants, many travelers book them for multi-day "ferry cruises".
+Ferry's itinerary allows port stays of only a few hours, but you can also stay onboard and never leave the ship until disembarkation day.
 However, most passengers book ferries as means of transportation - inside one country or between neighbouring countries.

 Cruiseferry shipping traffic is mainly concentrated in Northern Europe (Baltic Sea and North Sea), also in the English Channel (between UK and France), Irish Sea, Mediterranean (including between the Italian and French islands, also between Europe and North Africa) and in the North Atlantic (serving Canary Islands, Azores Islands, Faroes, Iceland, Greenland).
 Numerous cruiseferries also serve the passenger shipping traffic of China, India, Australia, New Zealand, USA and Canada.